bernardosulzbach/bernardosulzbach.github.io/algorithms/monotone-chain-for-convex-hulls.md

 ---
 layout: page
-title: Andrew's Monotone Chain for Convex Hulls
+title: Monotone Chain for Convex Hulls
 ---

 This algorithm finds the convex hull of a set S of points with O(n lg n) time